 Sean Hogan is a current senior about to receive his degree in Economics.
 Primarily interested in economic development, Sean contemplates the systems and organizational structures that make a region or nation successful, especially when it comes to policy.
 Sean will be interning with the Hannah Grimes Center this summer, contributing to a regional development plan for Keene.
 The Hannah Grimes Center educates, supports, and assists the development of small businesses, entrepreneurs, and community builders in Keene and throughout the Monadnock region.

 Conor McFarland is a rising senior, majoring in Economics and minoring in Spanish.
 Conor has been heavily involved with re-founding the Sigma Beta Fraternity while at UNH.
-This summer, Conor will be interning at the New Hampshire Community Loan Fund and ROC USA.
+This summer, Conor will be interning at the New Hampshire Community Loan Fund (ROC-NH).
 The Community Loan Fund serves as a catalyst, leveraging financial, human, and civic resources to enable traditionally underserved people to participate more fully in New Hampshire’s economy.
 ROC USA works to make quality resident ownership possible nationwide.
 With his particular interest in micro-finance, Conor is eager to work first-hand with clients and learn more about opportunity finance in New Hampshire.

 Stephanie Morales is a rising senior, dual majoring in English/Journalism and International Affairs.
 A contributing writer for The New Hampshire, Stephanie also serves as the Public Relations Officer for the UNH Italian Club.
 She will also be helping to prepare for the arrival of the first student cohort for Semester in the City in the fall of 2016.
 Stephanie will be interning with the College for Social Innovation in Boston, a social enterprise seeking to develop leaders to confront social problems in the future.